stefan-zh/glasat2020/README.md

 them onto the `videosInfo` array that it reads from disk.
 The `videosInfo` array only contains data that doesn't change, such as song title, performer, upload date, etc. This data merge happens when the server starts, but Heroku recycles its dynos after 30 minutes of inactivity, so after each restart the latest statistics are fetched again.

+### Difference with `main-mui` branch
+This branch removes Material UI and momentjs from the repo.
+All visual components from Material UI have been replaced with regular
+HTML tags and CSS.
+All momentjs invocations have been replaced with the use of regular JavaScript time functions.

+This optimization reduced the bundle size from 890KB down to 156KB.